Skip to article frontmatterSkip to article content

 The Error Framework for ODEs

-Every numerical method introduces local truncation error at each step—this is the backward error.
+Every numerical method introduces local truncation error at each step.
 The central question: does this error accumulate controllably, or does it explode?

 Learning Outcomes